-- Risk that settlement figures will not be as anticipated giving an element of uncertainty to any proposals from Cabinet during public - efficiencies have not been robustly reviewed for achievability and - Risk that financial constraints and budget proposals result in unintended consequences such as increased instances of non- - term planning and that the cycle does not integrate with other business cycles and vice versa. - Risk that Medium Term Savings are not identified in a coherent, - situations through a combination of poor imprudent planning and significant challenges such as increasing demands for services such
+- Risk of failing to meet statutory obligations and that service delivery impacted due to uncertainty in the budget planning process. - Risk that settlement figures will not be as anticipated giving an element of uncertainty to any proposals from Cabinet during public consultation and beyond. - Risk that savings identified as part of business as usual and efficiencies have not been robustly reviewed for achievability and will not deliver as planned. - Risk that financial constraints and budget proposals result in unintended consequences such as increased instances of noncompliance and financial impropriety. - Risk that annual budget settlement frustrates medium / longerterm planning and that the cycle does not integrate with other business cycles and vice versa. - Risk that Medium Term Savings are not identified in a coherent, strategic way which impacts on service delivery. - The risk that the Council will not be able to react to adverse situations through a combination of poor imprudent planning and significant challenges such as increasing demands for services such as social services, education, roads etc.